wp-plugins/highlight-search-terms/readme.txt

 Keep in mind that for the _first_ search term the class "term-0" is used, not "term-1"!

 = Known issues =

+If your theme does not wrap the main content section of your pages in a div with ID "content", this plugin will not work for you.
+However, you can make it work by a simple edit of the plugin file.
+See the last of the [FAQ's](http://wordpress.org/extend/plugins/highlight-search-terms/faq/) for an explanation.

 Thank you, [Jason](http://wordpress.org/support/profile/412612) for pointing out a bug for IE7+, fixed in 0.2.